anonymous123241/VulnSense/README.md

 ### Dataset Statistics

+We provide readers with detailed statistics of the dataset utilized in our experiments, including the number of instances for each class.
+The IDs of the classes designated as 'unseen' are highlighted in bold.

 | CWE-ID | instance numbers | CWE-ID | instance numbers |
 |-------|------------------|-------|------------------|
 | **CWE-78**  | 455            | CWE-369 | 484            |